Q-Minh/nihu/dox/tut_rayleigh_integral.md

 \snippet rayleigh_integral_3d.mex.cpp Meshes

-- The Matlab mesh description matrices are simply imported into C++ by the library class ::mex::real_matrix (`dMatrix`).
+- The Matlab mesh description matrices are simply imported into C++ by the library class NiHu::mex::real_matrix (`dMatrix`).
 The class' constructor refers to the Matlab input pointer.
 The resulting `dMatrix` objects are light-weight interfaces (_views_) providing convenient indexing capabilities for the Matlab data.